wazuh/wazuh-documentation/source/cloud-service/your-environment/manage-auth.rst

 The cloud-delivered visualization WUI allows you to add users, create roles, and mapping roles to users.

-Follow the these steps to create an internal user with read access as an example:
+Follow these steps to create an internal user with read access as an example:

 1. :ref:`Log into your WUI<cloud_getting_started_wui_access>` as administrator.